 The spatial works Conglomerates bring together interests in non-traditional drawing, time, thought, and post minimalist sculpture.
 They stem from feminist concepts explored in Taoism and Irigaray.

-As in the Tao and Irigaray, "yielding to the feminine" is what perpetuates these works forward (and the drawing activity) Hnad drawn marks bend and refract around edges, extending them outward into the surrounding space.
+As in the Tao and Irigaray, "yielding to the feminine" is what perpetuates these works forward (and in turn the drawing activity).
+Shadow lines are traced onto materials to form dialogues between the contrasts.
+Hand drawn marks flow over soft edges and bend and refract around hard ones.
+This action makes them extend them outward into the surrounding space.

 The longer a Conglomerate exits in an environment, the more it shifts in form.
 This can happen when the viewer experiences it from different angles and/or through phyical interventions.